Local Update of Census Addresses (LUCA) Operation

 What's New for 2030 LUCA

-• Governments can access recent Census Bureau address counts before LUCA starts.
+• Governments can access Census Address Count Listing Files before LUCA starts.
 This will allow additional time to review resources and gather information needed to review and submit changes to the addresses in their jurisdiction.

 • We will use email instead of paper mailings as primary means of contact to reduce paper, costs, and increase timeliness of communications.

-• Improved tools will be available to help governments review the Census Bureau’s address list.
+• Improved tools will be available to help governments participate in LUCA.
 This includes introducing an address matching service, web-based tools that eliminate the need for the download of software, and a secure portal to facilitate communication and registration.

-• Governments will have more time to submit changes to the address list.
-We have extended the review period’s duration from four months to six months.
+• Governments will have more time to submit changes to the Census Address List.
+We have extended the review period’s duration from four months in 2020 LUCA to up to six months in 2030 LUCA.

 • We emphasize using a coverage based and data-driven review approach.
-A coverage-based review will focus on determining if the Census Bureau’s address list has the right number of addresses, and if those addresses are in the right location.
+A coverage-based review will focus on determining if the Census Address List has the right number of addresses, and if those addresses are in the right location.
 A data-driven approach will enable governments to take a consistent, systematic approach to reviewing their addresses and providing updates.
 It will also maximize the value that LUCA adds to the 2030 Census.

 How to Start Preparing

-Reviewing your jurisdiction's address counts is an important first step.
+Reviewing your jurisdiction's Address Count Listing Files is an important first step.
 If address counts do not meet expectations in specific blocks, governments may decide to devote more time and resources to LUCA.
-Where address counts do meet expectations, governments may not need to request the Census Bureau address list to conduct further review.
+Where address counts do meet expectations, governments may not need to request the Census Address List to conduct further review.
+See the Guide to Comparing Address Counts for more information.

 While 2030 LUCA does not officially start until 2027, governments can choose to start preparing now by doing the following: